nbari/DALMP/docs/database/getAll.rst

     getAll($sql)

-:$sql: The MySQL query to perfom on the database
+:$sql: The MySQL query to perfom on the database.

 Prepared statements Parameters
 ..............................